 Preventing Senior Falls in Winter

-Make sure your loved one always wears shoes with "no-slip" soles or shoes that offer excellent traction on wet, snowy or icy pavement.
+Make sure your loved one always wears shoes with "nonslip" soles or shoes that offer excellent traction on wet, snowy or icy pavement.
 Seniors who use a cane to aid in walking may want to replace worn cane tips with new, rougher tips.
-Also, suggest your loved one to take off their shoes once they are inside their home to prevent slipping on linoleum tile.
+Also, suggest your loved one to take off their shoes once they are inside their home to prevent slipping on slick floors.
 Snow or ice can get stuck in shoe treads and cause instant slippage even on carpet.
 Place a pair of slippers next to the door to help them remember to remove their wet shoes.

 Dress in Layers When Venturing Outdoors

 The Centers for Disease Control reports that over 50 percent of hypothermia-related fatalities in winter happen to seniors over 65 years old.
 Since it is difficult for seniors to gauge how really cold they are, hypothermia can quickly set in without them being aware of it.
 When temperatures dip below 20 degrees outside, make sure all their exposed skin is covered—this means wearing hats, gloves, neck and mouth scarves.
 Also suggest to your loved one not to remain outside for more than 15 minutes if they are shoveling or cleaning off their car.

 Reserve an easy-to-access cupboard in your loved one's kitchen to put flashlights, battery-powered radios, a two-day supply of non-perishable foods, feet/hand warmers and extra clothes in case they lose their power during a snow or ice storm.
 Additionally, the CDC provides a comprehensive winter weather checklist to help you gather the things you need to adequately prepare your loved one for winter.